NLnetLabs/rotonda/README.md

 been battle-tested by, and are indeed being used in, large production environments.

-### Observability
+### Observable

 All Rotonda units have their own finely-grained logging capabilities, and some have built-in queryable JSON API interfaces to give information about their current state and content through Rotonda's built-in HTTPS server.
-Signals that can be sent to other applications can be configured from the relevant units.
+Signals can be sent to other applications.
 Moreover, Rotonda offers true observability by allowing the user to trace BMP/BGP packets start-to-end through the whole pipeline.

 ### Storage Persistence

-Routing Information Base units (RIB units) are the primary way of collecting data in a Rotonda application and by default they are in-memory data structures.
-RIBS, or parts of RIBS, can be persisted in different locations, such as files, or a on-disk database.
+By default a Rotonda application stores all the data that you want to collect in memory.
+It can be configured to persist parts to another storage location, such as files or a database.
 Whether you put RIBs to files or in a database, you can still query it transparently with `Roto`.

+### Distributed

+Multiple Rotonda instances can synchronize or shard data via our AVRO-based `rotoro` protocol, to create robust redundancy and/or scalability.
+Again you can still query all the distributed instances with `Roto`.

+### External Data Sources
 ### Open-source with professional support services

 NLnet Labs offers [professional support and consultancy